faizyakob/my-k8s-repository/Create local Kubernetes cluster.md

 1. Use any virtualization tools to install Ubuntu using the ISO image.
    I prefer to use VMware Fusion Pro (see my other article [Create VM from ISO image file](https://github.com/faizyakob/my-linux-repo/blob/main/Create%20VM%20from%20ISO%20image%20file.md))
    However, you an also use Hyper-V, UTM, Parallels, etc.
-2. Name the VM appropriately so you can identify it as master node (Example: master-node).
-You might want to do the same for its hostname.
+2. Name the VM appropriately so you can identify it as master node (Example: ng-voice-master).
+You might want to do the same for its hostname via <code style="color : red">hostnamectl</code> command.
 3. Repeat step 1) and 2) for worker nodes.

 We should now have 3 usable VMs.